I was born on October 19, 1957 and raised in Houston, Texas. I was active in all areas of the education system during my school days.

 I moved to Mound City, Kansas in 1999 and served as a Physical Education and Social Studies teacher in Jayhawk-Linn USD 346.
 I was the Head Football Coach and Head Baseball Coach for Jayhawk-Linn High School.
 I was, also, the Jayhawk Junior High School Boys Basketball Coach.

 I returned to Pratt in 2001 and spent the next two years teaching American History and Physical Education at Liberty Middle School.
 I served on the school site council, along with working to develop professional growth activities.

 I returned to the Head Coaching ranks in 2003 as I accepted the Head Football position at Eureka High School in Eureka, Kansas.
 I moved into a district that had just graduated 19 seniors and was low on numbers.
 We played 4 teams my first year that qualified for the 3A state playoffs.
 Through the next 2 years, I was able to increase participation from 19 to 43 players.
 I left the position in 2006 having made strides to improve the program.
 The players I left behind won 5 and 6 games respectively over the next two seasons.

 I resumed my teaching career at Anderson County High School, Garnett, Kansas.
 I have taught at the high school and junior high level at ACJSHS.
 I enjoy teaching the students at Anderson County and I enjoy their interest in Social Studies and Health and Physical Education.

-Along with my teaching, I have served as an assistant coach with the ACHS football team.
-I am curremtly the Head Softball Coach and always look forward to the interaction that is Bulldog Athletics.
+Along with my teaching, I am the Seventh Grade Head Football Coach and Anderson County Junior High School Head Boys Track coach.
+I always look forward to the interaction that is Bulldog Athletics.